A woman in a tailored sundress uses an orange-cased smartphone while looking over the exposed hood of her car.

 Determining Your Payout

-Two things determine the amount you are given for your vehicle: the total amount paid or payable to your vehicle and a mileage offset based on the mileage at which the defect first appeared.
+Two things determine the amount you are given for your vehicle: the total purchase price of the vehicle, including other expenses, and a mileage offset based on when the defect first appeared.

 Total paid or payable to your vehicle'' field is empty.